mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/index.markdown

 [^dropbox]: I know one agency manager who laments telling his clients to invite something like `necrowizard56351@hotmail.com` to their shared Dropbox folders.

-[^lastpass]: Lastpass is the only service I have abandonned entirely.
-Many friends and acquaintances reported the compromise of their personal LastPass account as a result of associating them with an organization's LastPass Enterprise account, as recently as mid-2013, despite LastPass's [stated policy on account ownership][lp-acct-link].
-Perhaps LastPass's policies have changed since, but I no longer trust cloud-synced password managers at this point anyway.
+[^lastpass]: Account ownership re-assignment happened to a few friends during a migration from using personal accounts on LastPass to LastPass Enterprise in mid-2013.
+Lastpass's [stated policy on account linking][lp-acct-link] says this shouldn't happen.

 ## A Straightforward Solution